 Stephen Torrence is a geeky wizard from Austin, Texas.
 He has worn many hats over the last decade and a half, accumulating a wide range of skills and experience.
 His areas of exploration include technical systems design & integration, sustainable community building, interpersonal facilitation (including Authentic Relating and Circling), and classical Buddhist meditation training.
 Stephen now lives as a digital nomad in Canada and the USA, facilitating relational meditation and working as a technical consultant for multiple conscious businesses.

 Kaela Atleework is an experience designer, a human connection researcher, and an international community builder.
-She is the founder of Montaia Basecamp, a regenerative co-living space in the Eastern Sierra, California.
+She is the co-founder of Montaia Basecamp.
 When she is not facilitating co-living experiments and guiding group wilderness expeditions, Kaela travels the world studying intersubjective that range all the way from somatics to synergy practices (focused on intimacy and/or group cohesion dynamics).

 We recognize and honor that the land that we live upon is the traditional territory of the Numa (Paiute) people.
 It was first known as Payahǖǖnadǖ, land of flowing water.